miwipe/ngsLCA/README.md

 # ngsLCA
 [![Build Status](https://travis-ci.org/miwipe/ngsLCA.svg?branch=master)](https://travis-ci.org/miwipe/ngsLCA)

-This is the official development repository for ngsLCA (next generation sequence Least Common Ancestor algorithm).
+This is the official development repository for ngsLCA (next generation sequence Lowest Common Ancestor algorithm).
 The toolkit includes two modules, ngsLCA main program and ngsLCA R package.
 The ngsLCA main program provides a fast and flexible taxonomic classification of DNA reads aligned to reference databases containing multiple organisms.
-The classification builds upon the NCBI taxonomy and performs a naïve least common ancestor assignment for reads with multiple alignments against different references.
+The classification builds upon the NCBI taxonomy and performs a naïve lowest common ancestor assignment for reads with multiple alignments against different references.
 It is a command line tool that outputs a text file in "lca" format.

 The ngsLCA R package provides functionality for processing "lca" files and illustrating the taxonomic profiles.
 It supplies R functions for quick transformation of the "lca" files to tables in different formats after filtering, e.g., a regular tab separated table and MEGAN compatible formats, for de-contamination if laboratory controls have been sequenced and are provided, and for splitting taxa into different kingdoms (or user-defined taxonomic groups) and taxonomic ranks.
 Functions are also provided for outputting heatmaps, barplots and stratplots as well as NMDS and rarefaction analysis for a quick overview of the dataset.

 # Building ngsLCA
 ngsLCA main program requires [HTSlib](https://github.com/samtools/htslib) which is a common library used for handling high-throughput sequencing data.
 You can install it as shown below or link to a previously-installed HTSlib when running make on ngsLCA.

 ```